Artic144/Stardew-damage-calculator/README.md

 ```#c
 damageAmount5 = monster.takeDamage(damageAmount5, (int)trajectory.X, (int)trajectory.Y, isBomb, (double)addedPrecision / 10.0, who);
 ```
-It's the end!
+The end!
 This is where the final `damageAmount5` will be dealt to the enemy.
 The enemy's defense will reduce the damage done by 1 per point (here's the code for that real quick: `int actualDamage = Math.Max(1, damage - (int)resilience);`), and that's the end of our story.

 # Meta Discussion